Here are the best blood orange recipes to make with this brilliantly colored citrus fruit! It’s mighty special when it’s in season.

 When blood oranges are in season: run, don’t walk, to grab as many as you can!
 This unique citrus looks like a regular orange on the outside.
 But when you cut into it, you’re in for a surprise.
 The inside is brilliant bright red fading into orange, a bit like a fiery rainbow.
 The flavor is sweeter than the typical orange, with subtle floral and raspberry notes.

 Here are all the best blood orange recipes to make when the season hits!
-This citrus fruit is fantastic in citrus salads and cakes, and incredible in drinks as well.
+This citrus fruit is fantastic in citrus salads and cakes, and incredible in drinks like these Blood Orange Cocktails.
 A blood orange margarita is one of life’s great pleasures.
 Ready to get juicing?

 Here’s a refreshingly simple blood orange recipe that’s just begging to jump on your table: blood orange salad!
 It stars all the beautiful, vibrant citrus: tangy grapefruit, navel oranges, and sweet blood oranges.
 They’re drizzled with a zingy dressing, then topped crushed pistachios and fresh mint.
 It’s so gorgeous that you can’t help but eat it!
 This healthy side dish is perfect with salmon or to offset the richness of pasta.